umer104/umer104/README.md

 - 🔭 I’m currently Working in <a href="https://autotel.pk/" target="blank">Autotelematics Private Limited.</a>

-- 🌱 I’m currently Working on Linux Server Management.
+- 🌱 I’m currently Working as a Linux Server Management.

 - 🤝 I’m available for freelancing.

-- 🌱 I’m currently Intership in <a href="https://alnafi.com/" target="blank">Al Nafi</a> For DevOps.
+- 🌱 I have completed Intership in <a href="https://alnafi.com/" target="blank">Al Nafi</a> For a DevOps Engineer.

 - 💬 Ask me about **Linux & Web Development & Web Hosting & DevOps & Automation & Programming**